The Clear Edge

 Result after implementing maintenance:

-The pattern: Energy architecture requires active maintenance.
-It doesn’t sustain automatically.
-Growth especially requires protecting systems, not abandoning them.
+The pattern is clear: energy architecture requires active maintenance.
+It doesn’t sustain automatically, and growth especially requires protecting systems, not abandoning them.

 Month 1: Eliminate drains